webship/webship_default_content/README.md

 # Webship Default Content

-Provides default content for webship.co site.
+Provides default content for Webship and the Webship.co portal site.